Biden sex assault accuser Tara Reade asks for Russian citizenship

 Reade, who called herself a geopolitical analyst, said in the Sputnik interview that after making her allegations public in 2020, she was threatened with prison, her life was threatened, and she was called a Russian agent.

-Sitting alongside Maria Butina, who was arrested and imprisoned in Washington in July 2018 as an alleged spy for Russia and released in October 2019 and deported, Reade told the interviewer she has "always loved Russia."
+Sitting alongside Maria Butina, a current member of Russia's parliament who was arrested and imprisoned in Washington in July 2018 as an alleged spy for Russia, before being released in October 2019 and deported, Reade told the interviewer she has "always loved Russia."

 "I do not see Russia as an enemy nor do many of my fellow American citizens," she said, adding that she had one "large" request.

-"I'd like to apply for citizenship in Russia, from the president of the Russian Federation, Vladimir Putin," she said.
+Though she wants to hold on to her U.S. citizenship, she said she'd "like to apply for citizenship in Russia, from the president of the Russian Federation, Vladimir Putin...
+I do promise to be a good citizen."

-"I do promise to be a good citizen," she said, adding that she also wants to hold onto her U.S. citizenship.

 for more features.